remote construction site protection los angeles valley alarm solar powered mobile trailer pole cameras rural location

 Remote Construction Site Protection: How to Secure Unmanned Jobsites Without Guards

-Imagne: You show up Monday morning to the grading site 20 miles past the last subdivision.
+Monday morning.
+You pull up to the grading site 20 miles past the last subdivision.
 The equipment yard gate is open.
-Fuel tanks are empty—siphoned overnight.
+Fuel tanks are empty, siphoned overnight.
 Generator cables are cut and missing.
 Your excavator is still there, but someone tried to hotwire it and damaged the ignition.

 This is 40 miles from your office.
 There's no power on site yet.
 The nearest neighbor is half a mile away.
 Cell service barely works.
 And you just lost three days of productivity plus $4,000 in fuel and repairs because the site sat unprotected all weekend.